-Desktop Appraisal vs In-Person Appraisal in Wellington FL
+Desktop Appraisal vs In-Person Appraisal: Key Differences Explained

-Understanding the difference between a desktop appraisal vs in-person appraisal is important whether you are buying or selling a home in Wellington, Florida.
-Both methods are used to estimate a property’s fair market value, but how that value is developed can affect pricing expectations, negotiations, and whether a transaction stays on track.
+Understanding the difference between a desktop appraisal vs in-person appraisal is important when buying or selling a home.
+A desktop appraisal, sometimes called a remote appraisal, is completed using data and records without a property visit, while an in-person appraisal includes a full physical inspection by a licensed appraiser.
+How that value is developed can affect pricing expectations, negotiations, and whether a transaction stays on track.

 Desktop appraisals have become more common because lenders value speed and efficiency.
-However, in a market like Wellington, where value can shift based on condition, lot placement, water views, preserve views, equestrian appeal, and interior upgrades, the type of appraisal used can make a meaningful difference.
+However, in markets where value can shift based on condition, lot placement, views, and interior upgrades, the type of appraisal used can make a meaningful difference.

-That matters even more when buyers have more options.
-Accurate pricing and accurate appraisals become increasingly important when buyers can compare more homes side by side.
 A strong appraisal can help support a contract price, while a weak or incomplete one can create avoidable friction between buyers and sellers.
+Understanding which type applies to your transaction and why can help you prepare more effectively.

 What Is a Desktop Appraisal?